Functorial transfer between relative trace formulas in rank one: Structure and resolution of

 \begin{proof} By Lemma \ref{nondegenerate}, over $\mathring\c_X^*$ we have $T^*X^\rs \times_{\g^*} T^*X^\rs = T^*X^\rs \times_{\g_X^{*,\rs}} T^*X^\rs$, and by Lemma \ref{torsor} the right hand side is isomorphic to $J^0\bullet T^*X^\rs = J\bullet T^*X^\rs$.

 \end{proof}

 The space on the right hand side of \eqref{Jtoconormal} can be thought of as the union of all conormal bundles to all $G$-orbits on $X\times X$.
-Strictly speaking, we should take the fiber product of $T^*X$ with itself over the \emph{anti-diagonal} copy $\{(Z,-Z)\}$ of $\g^*$, but it is more convenient, notationally, to multiply the second variable by $-1$ and work over the diagonal copy.
-In any case, this union of conormal bundles comes with its own map to $\g^*$, which is not the moment map for the $G^\diag$-action on $X\times X$ (that one is trivial), but ``remembers'' the fact that $X\times X$ had a $G\times G$-action.
+Indeed, the conormal bundle on a $G$-orbit for the diagonal action on $X\times X$ is the subbundle of the cotangent bundle $T^*X \times T^*X$ determined by the vanishing of the diagonal moment map $(v_1, v_2)\mapsto \mu(v_1)+\mu(v_2)$; multiplying $v_2$ by $-1$, this becomes the fiber product over $\g^*$.
+This union of conormal bundles comes with its own map to $\g^*$, which is not the moment map for the $G^\diag$-action on $X\times X$ (which is zero), but ``remembers'' the fact that $X\times X$ had a $G\times G$-action.
 This is the microlocal analog of the spectral decomposition of the relative trace formula.

 The rough idea behind the resolution of $X\times X$ that we are about to construct is that, generically, the projectivization of this union of conormal bundles is isomorphic to $X\times X$ (because we are in rank one, and generic $G$-orbits will be of codimension one), hence the projectivization of $T^*X \times_{\g^*} T^*X$ is, roughly, a ``resolution'' of $X\times X$.
 However, this space is quite singular, and we will use an extension of the space on the left as a smooth replacement.